MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

         .. warning::

             Alignment algorithms 'bwasw' and 'mem' currently cannot be used with input data that is encoded using QualityOffset 64 or 'Solexa'.
 This is a limitation of PALEOMIX, and will be resolved in future versions.
-In the mean time, this can be circumvented by converting FASTQ reads to the standard quality-offset 33, using for example `seqtk`_.
+In the meantime, this can be circumvented by converting FASTQ reads to the standard quality-offset 33, using for example `seqtk`_.

     **Options \:\: Aligners \:\: BWA \:\: MinQuality**